kephircheek/python-quanty/README.md

 # quanty
-Framework to computing dynamics of quantum system
+Framework to computing dynamic of quantum system